Crazy-Crew/CrazyDocs/docs/plugins/crazycrates/guides/crates/examples/basiccrate.md

     Height: 1.5
     # The distance the hologram can be seen.
     Range: 8
+    # How often should the hologram update? -1 is disabled.
+    Update-Interval: -1
     # The background color of the hologram.
 It uses hex colors.
 This only works with CMI/FancyHolograms
     # Set the color to transparent if you don't want any color.
     Color: "transparent"